Nazim-25/UniversityManagement-ServiceWeb-SOAP/README.md

 4. Create a database called `University` in PostgreSQL.
 5. Add the PostgreSQL driver and Hibernate to your project's dependencies.
 6. Change the username and password of the SGBD in the `hibernate.cfg.xml` file and the `Connexion` class in the University-Management application.
-7. Start the University Application by running the `java -jar UniversityApplication.jar` command.
+7. Start the University Application by deploying it to an Apache Tomcat server.
-8. Start the Garde Application by running the `java -jar GardeApplication.jar` command.
+8. Start the Garde Application by deploying it to a different Apache Tomcat server with a different port .

 ## Usage